thenuwij/thenuwij/README.md

 PyTorch (crop pest detection with YOLOv8s, facial emotion recognition with ResNet-34); and backend engineering from an internship building service-health monitoring APIs on Azure.

-I also like work that sits close to how software and hardware interact — a real-time FPGA audio pipeline in VHDL using AXI DMA is still one of my favourite things I've built.
+I also like work that sits close to how software and hardware interact.
+A real-time FPGA audio pipeline in VHDL using AXI DMA is still one of my favourite things I've built.

 Let's connect!